kubescape/kubescape.io/docs/use_cases/kubescape-3.0-secure-development-cluster.md

 #### **Scenario**

 The DevOps team at an innovative fintech company is gearing up to deploy a new blockchain-based payment application to their Kubernetes development cluster.
-Understanding the sensitivity of their application, they need to ensure the highest security standards are met to protect against potential breaches and compliance slip-ups.
+Understanding the sensitivity of their application, they need to ensure the highest security standards are met to protect against potential breaches and compliance lapses.

 ## Actions